Fast as You

-"Fast as You" is a song written and recorded by American country music artist Dwight Yoakam.
-It was released in October 1993 as the third single from his album This Time.
+"Fast as You" is a song by American singer-songwriter and guitarist Dwight Yoakam, written and recorded by Yoakam.
+It was released in October 1993 as the third single from his fifth studio album, This Time.
 Like his previous two singles, this song topped out at #2 in the United States, while it peaked at #5 in Canada.
 This is his last American top 10 hit to date, while he'd have three more in Canada, including another number-one.
 This is also his second single to enter the Billboard Hot 100, peaking at #70 on that chart.

-Country music duo Steel Magnolia recorded a live version of the song, which is included in their 2010 extended play, Steel Magnolia — EP.
-Trio Runaway June also recorded a cover of the song, which appears on their self-titled 2018 EP and their debut album Blue Roses.
+American country music duo Steel Magnolia covered this song live, which is included in their 2010 extended play, Steel Magnolia — EP.
+Runaway June also recorded a cover of the song, which appears on their self-titled 2018 EP and their debut album, Blue Roses.